 Grace School of Theology is committed to living, learning, and worshipping as a community of faith based upon the grace of God.
-Through the faculty, staff, administration, and trustees, GRACE strives to lead students to a correct understanding of doctrine with the necessary skills to communicate the Truth.
-We live by the spirit of God to love one another, to challenge one another for greater growth in the Lord, and to walk together with integrity in this world.
-Grace School of Theology seeks to prepare others to proclaim God's Truth courageously to a world that is in need of hope.
+Through the faculty, staff, administration, and trustees, Grace strives to lead students to a correct understanding of doctrine with the necessary skills to communicate the Truth.
+We live by the spirit of God to love one another, to challenge one another for more significant growth in the Lord, and to walk together with integrity in this world.
+Grace School of Theology seeks to prepare others to proclaim God's Truth courageously to a world that needs hope.
 We want to glorify God by walking in God's grace, ministering God's Word, and equipping God's people.

-As an academic community of faith, GRACE seeks to guide students:
+As an academic community of faith, Grace seeks to guide students:

-- To develop a personal Christian philosophy of service and an ethical and spiritual commitment which is based upon and examined in the light of biblical revelation. - To grow in an understanding of the Word of God that is textually based, theologically consistent, and scripturally sound. - To develop effectiveness in the use and understanding of communications, both written and spoken, employing analytical and logical thinking in the process. - To become a contributor to God's kingdom in a manner consistent with historical, conservative, evangelical Christian principles, leading and participating responsibly in local church, community, and world affairs. - ✤ To accurately handle the Word of God in ministries appropriate to their calling. - To grow in understanding, appreciation, and application of biblical exegesis, biblical and systematic theology, biblical interpretation, hermeneutics, history, the church, and global ministry opportunities. - To prepare students to make life-long commitments and investments of their lives in Christian ministries. - To prepare students for continuing study by becoming acquainted with electronic technology resources and methods of scholarly research.
+- To develop a personal Christian philosophy of service and an ethical and spiritual commitment based upon and examined in the light of biblical revelation. - To grow in understanding the Word of God that is textually based, theologically consistent, and scripturally sound. - To develop effectiveness in the use and understanding of written and spoken communications, employing analytical and logical thinking in the process. - To contribute to God's kingdom consistent with historical, conservative, and evangelical Christian principles, leading and participating responsibly in local church, community, and world affairs. - To accurately handle the Word of God in ministries appropriate to their calling. - To grow in understanding, appreciation, and application of biblical exegesis, biblical and systematic theology, biblical interpretation, hermeneutics, history, the church, and global ministry opportunities. - To prepare students to make life-long commitments and invest their lives in Christian ministries. - ❖ To prepare students for continuing study by becoming acquainted with electronic technology resources and scholarly research methods. - ❖ To prepare students for continuing study by becoming acquainted with electronic technology resources and methods of scholarly research.